 Anomaly detection

 One of the key features of Waaila is the ability to evaluate data using AI algorithms to determine whether there has been any non-standard increase or decrease in the data.
-Tests based on anomaly detection have the advantage, as compared to tests based on simple threshold, that the algorithm takes into account the periodicity of data and its both longer-term and most-recent evolution.
-Therefore, users can avoid the experimentation period to set an appropriate threshold.
+Tests based on anomaly detection have the advantage, as compared to tests based on simple threshold, that the algorithm takes into account the periodicity of data and its recent evolution.
+Therefore, users do not need to adjust test threshold based on seasons.

 In Waaila there are two options to evaluate the anomalies in your data.
 The first one expects weekly periodicity of data and compares the current values to a moving average from recent weeks.
-The weekly pattern does not have to be strong, the algorithm just is not able to extract information from cycles of other length (such as monthly).
+The weekly pattern does not have to be strong.
+Already with slightly different values during weekends you can benefit from this feature.

-The second approach is more flexible regarding the periodicity of the data but it requires connection to Azure Cognitive Services.
-It is built on the Anomaly Detector resource benefitting from existing AI models.
+The second approach is more flexible regarding the periodicity of the data but it requires connection to Azure AI Services.
+It is built on the AI Anomaly Detector resource using their existing AI models.
 The Anomaly Detector allows setting different expected length of cycles, or this parameter can also be deduced from the data.

 waaila.functions.isDayOfWeekAnomaly()

 The isDayOfWeekAnomaly() is based on the comparison of values in previous weeks and the latest value of the selected metric.
-The basic test where you observe an aggregate metric over a selected period of time can be extended by dimension - you can analyze the evolution of the metric for each value of the dimension or for each combination of dimensions separately.
-This can be useful for example to observe the behavior of visitors from different sources or different devices, and if you find an anomaly, you can already see which (if any specific) group contributed to it and investigate the cause directly.
+You can test a single aggregate metric or you can split the metric by one or more dimensions and test for anomaly in evolution for each combination of dimensions separately.
+This can be useful for example to observe the behavior of visitors from different sources or different devices.
+If you find an anomaly, you can directly see which (if any specific) group contributed to it and investigate the cause directly.

 - The period is set to get data from current and past 2 months